scorhub/stockQueryApp/README.md

 Run software in folder root with `node ./bin/www`.

-Open the app on browser - [localhost:3000](localhost:3000).
+Open the app on browser - [localhost:3000](http://localhost:3000).

 ## How to use

 App is simple to use: just fill stock symbol and upload .csv file of the stocks historical data, select starting and ending dates of inquiry.
 The app then returns results on new page.

-If you don't have, or want to use .csv file, inquiry can also be made with *Nasdaq API* option.
+If you don't have or want to use .csv file, inquiry can also be made with *Nasdaq API* option.
 The app then gets data directly from Nasdaq.

 ### Accepted data